-The device is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller which includes a multi-channel 24-bit Delta Sigma A/D converter.
+The devices are Flash Memory A/D type 8-bit high performance RISC architecture microcontrollers which include a multi-channel 24-bit Delta Sigma A/D converter.

 For memory features, the Flash Memory offers users the convenience of multi-programming features.
 Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc. By using the In Application Programming technology, users have a convenient means to directly store their measured data in the Flash Program Memory as well as having the ability to easily update their application programs.